Qovery/documentation/website/docs/using-qovery/addon/continuous-integration.md

 ### I don't find my Continuous Integration platform, what should I do?

-Your CI platform is probably going to be supported in the near future.
-[Contact us][urls.qovery_contact_us] to see how we can help you.
+Your CI platform is probably going to be officially supported in the near future.
+In the meantime, you can use our [REST API][docs.using-qovery.interface.rest-api] and make the integration yourself (it is super easy).

-[urls.qovery_contact_us]: https://www.qovery.com/contact
+[docs.using-qovery.interface.rest-api]: /docs/using-qovery/interface/rest-api/